 ‘Over 30,000 people every day visit an osteopath suffering from a variety of conditions including neck or back pain, joint or muscular pain, sports injuries, recurring headaches and more.‘ ~The Institute of Osteopathy (March 2020)

 A Typical Treatment will normally include a range of physical manipulation techniques such as High Velocity Thrusts (characterised by an associated ‘clicking’ or ‘popping sound’), Joint Mobilisations, Massage and Stretching.
 Some practitioners may incorporate the use of Cranial Osteopathic Techniques (in varying measures).
-Cranial osteopathic techniques are known for their subtle approach, and are used as an effective modality of treatment for highly reactive or sensitive patients and conditions.
-It is often the preferred approach in the treatment of young babies and children due to its gentle nature.
+Cranial osteopathy is known for its subtle approach, and frequently used as an effective modality of treatment for sensitive patients, reactive conditions, or just as a matter of personal preference.
+It is often the primary approach in the treatment of young babies and children due to its gentle nature.
 Practitioners may also offer additional advice in relation to lifestyle, posture, exercise regime and diet in order to prevent the recurrence of symptoms.

 Depending on the history, practitioner findings and severity of the condition, further recommendations may also be made.
 The osteopath may go on to make referrals to other healthcare professionals before continuing treatment.
 Treatments can vary in price with appointments durations averaging from 30 minutes to 1 hour.

 Overtime, Osteopathy has made significant gains in its regulation, status, credibility and uptake by the public.

 The parliamentary Osteopaths Act passed in 1993, saw the profession gain mainstream status.
 Osteopathy has since become increasing available on the NHS, with GP referrals becoming commonplace and osteopaths making new alliances with many other primary health care providers.